duken72/dotfiles/os/archlinux.md

       iwctl
       ```

+    - Skip all network settings below, still works so far
     - Unsure if `iwd` or also `NetworkManager` need this.
       Create `config` files, with names of devices from the preceding:
       - Wired adapter: `/etc/systemd/network/20-wired.network`